vjammi/datastructures/src/main/java/ds/patterns/trees/traversal/readme.md

           Node *next;
         }

-Populate each next pointer to point to its next right node.
-If there is no next right node, the next pointer should be set to NULL.
+Populate each next pointer to point to its next right listNode.
+If there is no next right listNode, the next pointer should be set to NULL.
 Initially, all next pointers are set to NULL.

 Solution